HackingDiversity/Hackathon2018/webapp/Chalk_and_Slate/README.md

 1. Expand message inbox

-2. Give college-level admin a way to customize parts of the application specific for their school, such as setting the login image.
+2. Give college-level admins a way to customize parts of the application specific for their school, such as setting the login image.

 3. A page called "Evaluations" would be added that would contain a place for admins to create evaluations and students to take those evaluations of all the courses offered by the university and all the professors.
 This page would also contain class reviews written by the students that contain course descriptions from the student's point of view to help other students make decisions about classes.
 Students can search a list of courses organized by class title, department, and other such factors, as well as search a list of professors organized by name and department.